 As noted in the above, net position may serve over time as a useful indicator of a government's financial position.
-At the close of the most recent fiscal year, total net position (deficit) was (\$675,415), a decrease of \$74,304 from the previous year.
+At the close of the most recent fiscal year, total net position (deficit) was (\$709,990), a decrease of \$1,977 from the previous year.
 See page 6 of the Basic Financial Statements for a detailed reconciliation between the government-wide and fund financial statements change in net position.

-A portion of net position, \$304, reflects our investment in capital assets (e.g., land, buildings, machinery and equipment); less any related debt used to acquire those assets that is still outstanding.
+At year end the SAU's net investment in capital assets (e.g., land, buildings, machinery and equipment); less any related debt used to acquire those assets that is still outstanding was \$8,239.
 These capital assets are used to provide services to citizens; consequently, these assets are not available for future spending.
 Although the investment in capital assets is reported net of related debt, it should be noted that the resources needed to repay any outstanding debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities.
 It should be noted that the SAU does not have any outstanding debt as of the current fiscal year end.

-The unrestricted net position (deficit) balance of (\$675,719) represents what is available to meet the government's ongoing obligations to its citizens and creditors.
+The unrestricted net position (deficit) balance of (\$709,990) represents what is available to meet the government's ongoing obligations to its citizens and creditors.